What is a European Partnership?

 It will address two main challenges: 1) the limited research and evidence regarding adaptation strategies and the impact of climate and environmental change on cultural heritage; and 2) the need for enhanced understanding, use and recognition of how cultural heritage can inform policies and guide implementation measures, including the role of traditional and local knowledge.

-The RCH objectives (9 in total) include:
+The RCH objectives are to:

-• Increase collaboration across countries and regions and to move away from a focus on individual geopolitical regions to overcome the fragmentation of the wide landscape of stakeholders, competences, resources, policies, programmes and initiatives
+- Increase collaboration across countries and regions and to move away from a focus on individual geopolitical regions to overcome the fragmentation of the wide landscape of stakeholders, competences, resources, policies, programmes and initiatives.

-• Promote innovations in industries and to provide scaled-up solutions and applications for climate change mitigation and adaptation
+- Promote innovations in industries and to provide scaled-up solutions and applications for climate change mitigation and adaptation.

 The activities within RCH will follow the directions of the SRIA, which has been under development since 2023 in the framework of the ARCHE project through an inclusive and collaborative process that public workshops, consultations and several rounds of feedback with the partners of RCH.
 The SRIA is thus a tool developed by the community, for the community, boosting cooperation and transcending disciplinary, sectorial and geographical boundaries.